cure53/DOMPurify/README.md

 ## What is supported?

 DOMPurify currently supports HTML5, SVG and MathML.
 DOMPurify per default allows CSS, HTML custom data attributes.
 DOMPurify also supports the Shadow DOM - and sanitizes DOM templates recursively.
-DOMPurify also allows you to sanitize HTML for being used with the jQuery `$()` and `elm.html()` methods.
+DOMPurify also allows you to sanitize HTML for being used with the jQuery `$()` and `elm.html()` methods but requires the `SAFE_FOR_JQUERY` flag for that - see below.

 ## Can I configure it?